-Currently, there are 292 palliative medicine physicians and 3,658 palliative care nurses across Australia (1.1 and 12.4 full-time equivalents per 100,000 population, respectively).
+As at 2022 there are 292 palliative medicine physicians and 3,658 palliative care nurses across Australia (1.1 and 12.4 full-time equivalents per 100,000 population, respectively)26.
 There is a need to support additional palliative medicine trainee positions in Australia, particularly in rural and regional areas.